sebastian-nehrdich/byt5-sanskrit-analyzers/README.md

 # Welcome to ByT5-Sanskrit

 This repository contains inference scripts for Sanskrit analyzers developed by Sebastian Nehrdich and Oliver Hellwig.
 The analyzer capabilities can be accessed in an interactive application at dharmamitra.org.
 A publication describing the tools is currently under review.
+The finetuning data for these models is taken from the [DCS](http://www.sanskrit-linguistics.org/dcs/).

 ## Repository Structure